Pokuase, Ghana: Transport links

 There is a train station on the hill-side at Pokuase Junction, and Pokuase is one of the stops from the line starting at Nsawam and heading into central Accra.

-Pokuase is also found at a central point in a multi-sided star of roads leading to different parts of central Accra, and other major towns.
-From Pokuase you can drive or take local transport:
+Pokuase is also found at a central point in a multi-sided star of roads leading to different parts of central Accra and other major towns.
+From Pokuase you can drive or take local transport to: